E-Discovery in Trade Secret and Restrictive Covenant Litigation Involving Former Employees

 An organization faces substantial and time-sensitive business risks when it discovers that a recently departed employee shared the company's trade secrets or other sensitive materials with a competitor or that a current employee is secretly taking steps to create their own competing business or misappropriate the organization's proprietary information for another purpose.
-When investigating these activities or pursuing related litigation, an organization often needs to quickly identify, preserve, and, if necessary, collect important electronic evidence.

 If not addressed in a timely manner, e-discovery issues may unduly complicate the employer's assertion of claims against the former employee (and, when applicable, other third parties).
 Delays may also impact the organization's ability to fully determine the extent of the employee's actions or prevent any further misappropriation of the company's electronic assets.